 Halloween Theme Craft Ideas

 Are you looking for something for the kids to be excited about besides candy this Halloween?
-Kids love to be included in themes, especially around holidays like Halloween.
-When parents and therapists think in themes, it’s easy to plan activities and keep kiddos busy with creepy crafting fun!
+Kids love to be included in themes, especially around the holidays.
+When parents and therapists think in themes, it’s easy to plan activities and keep kiddos busy.
 Here are a few ideas for creating some Halloween-themed crafts on the Play Mat.

 Spooky Night Light: When I was growing up my mom had a festive tradition - a night light for every holiday.
 She always placed it in our bathroom, and it was our beacon of light for those unplanned potty trips in the middle of the night.
-Seeing a themed night light was such a fun treat and a great childhood memory!
-You can create a simillar Halloween tradition with this wooden night light from Michaels.
-This craft (pictured) is inexpensive, easy to store and perfect to use year after year!
-Have your children decorate the wood pumpkin with sharpie markers or paint and just turn on the light (it already includes a battery and switch).
-So spooktacular!
+You can create a similar Halloween tradition with this wooden night light from Michaels.
+This craft is inexpensive, easy to store and perfect to use year after year.
+Have your children decorate the wood pumpkin with sharpie markers or paint and turn on the light - it already includes a battery and switch.
+Spooktacular!

-DIY Decorations: Children want to be included when decorating the house for the holidays.
-Give them a specific area that they can own and decorate, such as the front door, their bedroom or the play room.
-Having a theme will keep them focused and be more cost effective too.
-Let them write down a few decoration themes, place them in a ‘Treat Pail’ (details below on making this craft) and have them choose one!
-We chose spiders (pictured) as our theme, but you can do zombies, spider webs, pumpkins, skulls, monsters, eyeballs, bats or ghosts – oh my!
+DIY Decorations: Children like to be included when decorating for the holidays.
+Give them a specific area that they can own and decorate, such as the front door, bedroom or play room.
+Let them write down a few decoration themes, place them in a ‘Treat Pail’ (details below) and then choose!
+We chose spiders as our theme, but you can do zombies, spider webs, pumpkins, skulls, monsters, eyeballs, bats or ghosts – oh my!

 Pipe cleaners (chenille stems)

-Treat Pails: Children like to have a candy jar that they can place some of their favorite treats in.
-Have them go through all their candy and select specific treats that they have access to once a day.
-They can design their own treat pail and use the pail to hold candy, crayons or use as a centerpiece in their room.
-They can also house fun Halloween activities like a Boo-Gram.
-A Boo-Gram is a mysterious note and tiny gift left on neighbor or friend's doorstep.
+Treat Pails: A candy jar is a perfect spot for you kiddo(s) to store treats.
+First, help your little one design their own treat pail.
+Then, have them go through their candy and select specific treats that they have access to once a day.
+You can also use the pail to deliver a Boo-Gram.
+A Boo-Gram is a mysterious note and tiny gift left on a neighbor or friend's doorstep.
 It’s a great ‘trick’ for this trick-or-treat atmosphere!

 Orange or black pails